AlexHtZhang/lightNet/README.md

 .....
 gcc -I/usr/local/cuda/include/  -Wall -Wfatal-errors  -Ofast -lm....
 ```
 If you have any errors, try to fix them?
-If everything seems to have compiled correctly, try running it!
+(CUDA and OpenCV section can be helpful) If everything seems to have compiled correctly, try running it!
 ```
 ./darknet
 ```